andersonjso/sbes22-smell-patterns-indicators/README.md

 [**There is No Degradation Problem.png**](https://github.com/sbes22patterns/smell-patterns/blob/main/codes%20and%20categories/There%20is%20No%20Degradation%20Problem.png): This shows the codes created that led us to understand the cases in which the developers said that there was no degradation problem.

+### Controlled Experiment
+For **RQ1: Are Smell Patterns Indicators of Degradation?**, we have the following:

+Null hypothesis
+- H0: "smell patterns do not indicate degradation"

+As alternative hypotheses, we have the following:
+- H1.: Single Smell Patterns are indicators of degradation
+- H2.: Multiple Smell Patterns are indicators of degradation

+For **RQ2: Can Smell-Patterns Indicate Refactoring Opportunities?**, we have the following:
+Null hypothesis
+- H0: "smell patterns can not indicate refactoring opportunities"

+As alternative hypotheses, we have the following:
+- H1.: Single Smell Patterns can indicate refactoring opportunities
+- H2.: Multiple Smell Patterns can indicate refactoring opportunities

+Independent Variables:
+- Software Systems
+- Familiarity with Software Systems
+- Use of SSP
+- Use of MSP
+- Use of Other Combination of Smells

+Dependent Variables:
+- Presence of Degradation (RQ1)
+- Acceptance of Refactoring Opportunities (RQ2) (R3)

 ### References
 [1] Bavota, G., Lucia, A.D., Penta, M.D., Oliveto, R., Palomba, F.: An experimental investigation on the innate relationship between quality and refactoring.
 Journal of Systems and Software 107, 1 { 14 (2015).
 DOI http://dx.doi.org/10.1016/j.jss.2015.05.024.
 URL http://www.sciencedirect.com/science/article/pii/S0164121215001053